cplagz/GarDoor-Car/README.md

 To install GarDoor-Car, you will also require:

 - Low voltage/current two-conductor electrical wire of the appropriate length to make connections from the relay where GarDoor-Car is mounted to the garage door opener.
-- Male-to-female breadboard jumper wires to make connections from the NodeMCU to the relay module (3 wires required), the DHT22 (3 wires required), and the two ultrasonic sensors (4 wires required for each).
-You may also require male-to-male jumper wires if you choose to use the outside power fails or insert the DHT22 or relay's pins vertically on the breadboard.
+- Male-to-female breadboard jumper wires to make connections from the NodeMCU via the breadboard ports to the relay module (3 wires required), the DHT22 (3 wires required), and the two ultrasonic sensors (4 wires required for each).
+- You will also require male-to-male jumper wires to use the outside power rails (4 wires) and to connect both ultrasonic sensors trig pins to the same NodeMCU pin (1 wire).
+If you choose to insert the DHT22 or relay's pins vertically on the breadboard, you will need further male-to-male jumper wires (up to 6 wires) instead of male-to-female wires.
 - A project box to hold the NodeMCU, the relay module, the DHT22 sensor module (if required), and the two ultrasonic sensors.
 While the ultrasonic sensors can be mounted inside the same box as the nodeMCU, they will need to have unobstructed access outside the box to point at the garage door and car.

 #### Building GarDoor-Car